camilla-cs/APIproject2024/README.md

 3. Run `python3 -m venv .venv`
 4. Run `source .venv/bin/activate`
 5. To install the required libraries run `pip3 install -r requirements.txt` into your terminal.
-6. Create a .env file and set your database URI and secret key.
+6. Create a .env file and set your database URL and secret key based on this example:

+-- mettere di creare user e database
 7. Run `flask db create` to create the tables.
 8. Run `flask db seed `.
 9. Run `flask run` to start the server on http://localhost:8080